dockstore/dockstore/_docs/advanced-features.md

 Get more information on the implementing plugin at [s3-plugin](https://github.com/dockstore/s3-plugin).

+### Google Cloud Storage

+For Google Cloud Storage, you can download, upload, and set metadata on uploaded objects with the gs-plugin.
+The plugin handles urls with the `gs://` prefix such as `gs://genomics-public-data/references/GRCh38/chr1.fa.gz`.
+Get more information on the implementing plugin at https://github.com/dockstore/gs-plugin.

 ### ICGC Storage

 For ICGC Storage, configure the location of the client using the configuration key `dockstore-file-icgc-storage-client-plugin.client` in `~/.dockstore/config` under the section `[dockstore-file-icgc-storage-client-plugin]`.
 Then configure the ICGC storage client as documented [here](https://docs.icgc.org/download/guide/#configuration).